brotatotes/bht-automation/bht gen 3/Luke/Chapter 11/Luke 11 43 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:18:23
+- Timestamp: 12-25-2023 20:33:15
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
 - BHT Word Count: 79
-- BHT Commentary Usage: 35.59%
+- BHT Commentary Usage: 33.96%
-- BHT Quality Score: 1.0888560721673364
+- BHT Quality Score: 1.4354207983467866
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (59):
+- ChatGPT injected words (53):
-	['a', 'above', 'acclaim', 'actions', 'affection', 'allure', 'and', 'arrogance', 'as', 'believers', 'coveted', 'desires', 'distinction', 'embody', 'exhibited', 'for', 'glory', 'greetings', 'humbly', 'humility', 'in', 'instead', 'longed', 'needs', 'of', 'others', 'our', 'own', 'personal', 'pharisees', 'pride', 'prioritize', 'prominence', 'prominent', 'public', 'rather', 'rebuke', 'received', 'recognition', 'reminder', 'resist', 'seats', 'seeking', 'serve', 'serves', 'should', 'stern', 'striving', 'synagogues', 'than', 'the', 'their', 'these', 'they', 'this', 'through', 'to', 'we', 'yearning']
+	['a', 'and', 'as', 'at', 'be', 'beyond', 'characteristic', 'community', 'desire', 'displaying', 'distinct', 'extended', 'feasts', 'figures', 'for', 'greetings', 'group', 'honor', 'importance', 'in', 'influence', 'intention', 'known', 'love', 'market', 'of', 'pharisees', 'positions', 'preoccupation', 'prominent', 'pursuit', 'recognition', 'religious', 'respected', 'reveals', 'rooms', 'seats', 'seen', 'settings', 'significant', 'sought', 'status', 'synagogues', 'the', 'their', 'this', 'to', 'uppermost', 'various', 'was', 'well', 'with', 'within']
-- ChatGPT injected words (significant words only) (38):
+- ChatGPT injected words (significant words only) (35):
-	['acclaim', 'actions', 'affection', 'allure', 'arrogance', 'believers', 'coveted', 'desires', 'distinction', 'embody', 'exhibited', 'glory', 'greetings', 'humbly', 'humility', 'instead', 'longed', 'needs', 'personal', 'pharisees', 'pride', 'prioritize', 'prominence', 'prominent', 'public', 'rebuke', 'received', 'recognition', 'reminder', 'resist', 'seats', 'seeking', 'serve', 'serves', 'stern', 'striving', 'synagogues', 'yearning']
+	['characteristic', 'community', 'desire', 'displaying', 'distinct', 'extended', 'feasts', 'figures', 'greetings', 'group', 'honor', 'importance', 'influence', 'intention', 'known', 'love', 'market', 'pharisees', 'positions', 'preoccupation', 'prominent', 'pursuit', 'recognition', 'religious', 'respected', 'reveals', 'rooms', 'seats', 'seen', 'settings', 'significant', 'sought', 'status', 'synagogues', 'uppermost']

 ### Logs
-- Attempt 1 BHT: Woe to the Pharisees, for they love the uppermost seats in the synagogues and greetings in the market.
-This verse points out the Pharisees' desire for recognition and honor, particularly in religious and social settings.
-They sought the best seats and positions of importance, desiring to be seen as superior and respected.
-Their love for status and prestige was evident in their actions, as they placed themselves above others.
-It is a reminder for believers to humbly serve and not seek recognition or status.
+- Attempt 1 BHT: Woe unto you Pharisees, for ye love the uppermost seats in the synagogues - This highlights the Pharisees' desire for recognition and honor within the religious community, seeking the most prominent positions.
+Their love for the uppermost seats in the synagogues reflects their desire for influence and importance.
+This behavior was a distinctive characteristic of the Pharisees, as Luke emphasizes their distinct form of expression in contrast to Matthew's reference to ye Pharisees.
+The Pharisees' pursuit of recognition extended beyond the synagogues, as they also sought the uppermost rooms at feasts and greetings in the market.
+Such behavior reveals their preoccupation with status and recognition within society.
-- 🔄 Luke 11:43 (attempt 1, 84 words, 37.5% quotes quality score: 1.2314269070336756, V2 normalized quality score: 32.29, commentator tiers 1-3: 40.28%, 0.0%, 59.72%)
+- 🔄 Luke 11:43 (attempt 1, 107 words, 31.75% quotes quality score: 1.4213431456892631, V2 normalized quality score: 38.6, commentator tiers 1-3: 48.22%, 0.0%, 51.78%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
+	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: The Pharisees were rebuked for their love of attention and desire for status.
-They sought the chief seats in the synagogues and desired to be greeted with respect in public.
-This desire for recognition and honor was indicative of their arrogance and pride.
-By prioritizing their own importance, they neglected the humble and selfless nature that should be exhibited by believers.
-This passage serves as a reminder to all Christians to resist the temptation to seek recognition and instead focus on serving with humility.
+- Attempt 2 BHT: The Pharisees' love for the uppermost seats in the synagogues demonstrates their desire for recognition and honor.
+This behavior, typical of the Pharisees, reveals their preoccupation with status and importance within the religious community.
+Luke's mention of their distinct form of expression distinguishes them as a well-known religious group, highlighting their pursuit of influence and prominence.
+In addition to the synagogues, they also sought the uppermost rooms at feasts and greetings in the market, further emphasizing their desire for recognition in various social settings.
-- 🔄 Luke 11:43 (attempt 2, 84 words, 35.59% quotes quality score: 1.1635245250726074, V2 normalized quality score: 30.03, commentator tiers 1-3: 46.68%, 0.0%, 53.32%)
+- 🔄 Luke 11:43 (attempt 2, 86 words, 32.76% quotes quality score: 1.3760352590175047, V2 normalized quality score: 37.1, commentator tiers 1-3: 50.36%, 0.0%, 49.64%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'PASSAGE' FOUND IN BHT!
+	- VERSE_REF FOUND IN BHT!
-- Attempt 3 BHT: The Pharisees were reproached for their love of recognition and pursuit of honor.
-They coveted the highest seats in the synagogues and desired to be acknowledged and respected by others through greetings in public.
-Their actions revealed their pride and arrogance.
-This serves as a reminder for believers to resist the temptation to seek prominence and instead embrace humility and servant-like attitudes.
-We should prioritize the needs of others and avoid seeking personal glory.
+- Attempt 3 BHT: The Pharisees, a well-known religious group, sought the uppermost seats in the synagogues, displaying their desire for recognition and honor within the community.
+This pursuit of influence and importance was a distinct characteristic of the Pharisees, as their love for prominent positions extended beyond the synagogues to the uppermost rooms at feasts and greetings in the market.
+The Pharisees' preoccupation with status and recognition in various settings reveals their intention to be seen as significant and respected figures.
-- 🔄 Luke 11:43 (attempt 3, 75 words, 32.14% quotes quality score: 0.9948777123485963, V2 normalized quality score: 24.42, commentator tiers 1-3: 38.76%, 0.0%, 61.24%)
+- 🔄 Luke 11:43 (attempt 3, 79 words, 33.96% quotes quality score: 1.4354207983467866, V2 normalized quality score: 39.07, commentator tiers 1-3: 47.23%, 0.0%, 52.77%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: The Pharisees were admonished for their love of honor and desire for prominence.
-They sought the top seats in the synagogues and craved recognition through greetings in public.
-These actions exposed their arrogance and self-importance.
-As believers, we are reminded to resist the temptation to seek recognition and instead embrace humility.
-Rather than prioritizing our own status, we should humbly serve others and focus on meeting their needs.
+- Attempt 4 BHT: The desire of the Pharisees for the uppermost seats in the synagogues reveals their pursuit of recognition and honor within the religious community.
+This characteristic behavior of the Pharisees, distinguishable by their distinct form of expression, indicates their longing for influence and prominence.
+Apart from the synagogues, their appetite for recognition extended to the uppermost rooms during feasts and greetings in the marketplace.
+Such a noteworthy pursuit of status and acknowledgment illustrates their aspiration to be esteemed and seen as significant figures in various social contexts.
-- 🔄 Luke 11:43 (attempt 4, 69 words, 40.0% quotes quality score: 1.032350214036331, V2 normalized quality score: 25.67, commentator tiers 1-3: 39.51%, 0.0%, 60.49%)
+- 🔄 Luke 11:43 (attempt 4, 86 words, 30.36% quotes quality score: 1.2492446768044183, V2 normalized quality score: 32.88, commentator tiers 1-3: 48.56%, 0.0%, 51.44%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: The Pharisees received a stern rebuke for their affection for glory and yearning for distinction.
-They coveted the prominent seats in the synagogues and longed for recognition through greetings in public.
-Through these actions, they exhibited their arrogance and pride.
-This serves as a reminder to believers to resist the allure of seeking recognition and instead embody humility.
-Rather than striving for prominence, we should humbly serve others and prioritize their needs above our own desires for personal acclaim.
+- Attempt 5 BHT: The Pharisees' craving for the uppermost seats in the synagogues demonstrated their longing for recognition and honor within the religious community.
+This distinct behavior of the Pharisees exposed their relentless pursuit of influence and prominence.
+Beyond the synagogues, they also sought the highest positions at feasts and yearned for greetings in the marketplace.
+Their persistent quest for status and acclaim highlighted their desire to be regarded as esteemed figures in a variety of social settings.
-- 🔄 Luke 11:43 (attempt 5, 79 words, 35.59% quotes quality score: 1.0888560721673364, V2 normalized quality score: 27.55, commentator tiers 1-3: 42.62%, 0.0%, 57.38%)
+- 🔄 Luke 11:43 (attempt 5, 75 words, 30.19% quotes quality score: 1.2392501765784703, V2 normalized quality score: 32.55, commentator tiers 1-3: 46.52%, 0.0%, 53.48%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Luke 11:43 bht prompt v0.8 (79 words, 35.59% quotes)
+- ✅ Luke 11:43 bht prompt v0.8 (79 words, 33.96% quotes)
-- quality score: 1.0888560721673364, V2 normalized quality score: 27.55, commentator tiers 1-3: 42.62%, 0.0%, 57.38%)
+- quality score: 1.4354207983467866, V2 normalized quality score: 39.07, commentator tiers 1-3: 47.23%, 0.0%, 52.77%)